Australian Horse Racing

 This article written by Paul Segar and brought to you by Pureform looks at some of the basics of parlay betting.

-A Parlay Wager is a bet the combines a number of events together and in the process the odds can multiply to give massive returns from small amounts.
-This is a different kind of wager to a multi-bet which may involve more than one code in the same bet.
+A Parlay Wager in modern gambling is a bet that combines a number of events together and in the process the odds can multiply to produce massive returns from small amounts.
+In this bet type, you do not have to bet everything but returns especially on racing can multiply quickly.

 The parlay bet described in this article is run by TabCorp and allows up to 6 races at the same meeting to be combined in a variety of different scenarios.